nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 cuPyNumeric by defining scale‑out functions that enable new algorithms to run seamlessly across distributed resources.

-**What is a Legate Task?**
+**What is a Legate task?**
 ==========================

-A Legate Task is a Python function annotated with the ``@task`` decorator.
+A Legate task is a Python function annotated with the ``@task`` decorator.
 This decorator informs the Legate runtime that a function represents a parallel task that can be distributed across multiple CPUs, GPUs, and nodes.
 This decorator enables high-performance parallelism with a simple Python syntax.

-Legate Tasks are available automatically when using cuPyNumeric.
+Legate tasks are available automatically when using cuPyNumeric.
 No additional components are needed after cuPyNumeric is installed.
-Please refer to `Distributed Computing with cuPyNumeric <https://github.com/NVIDIA/accelerated-computing-hub/blob/main/Accelerated_Python_User_Guide/notebooks/Chapter_11_Distributed_Computing_cuPyNumeric.ipynb>`__ for cuPyNumeric installation.
+Please refer to the `Distributed Computing with cuPyNumeric`_ for cuPyNumeric installation.

+.. _Distributed Computing with cuPyNumeric: https://github.com/NVIDIA/accelerated-computing-hub/blob/main/Accelerated_Python_User_Guide/notebooks/Chapter_11_Distributed_Computing_cuPyNumeric.ipynb

 Usage:
 ------